OpenTermsArchive/contrib-versions/Att/Terms of Service.md

-*   Personal
-*   Business
-    *   Small Business
-    *   Enterprise Business
-    *   Wholesale
-    *   Government
-*   About AT&T

-Access Keys, Skip To Content.

-Search

-*   AT&T Acceptable Use Policy
-*   Subscription Form

-AT&T Acceptable Use Policy Related Resources

-*   AT&T Global IP Network Peering Policy

 Introduction

 AT&T is at all times committed to complying with the laws and regulations governing use of the Internet, e-mail transmission and text messaging and preserving for all of its Customers the ability to use AT&T's network and the Internet without interference or harassment from other users.
 The AT&T AUP ("AUP") is designed to help achieve these goals.